KSP-KOS/KOS/doc/source/commands/files.rst

 Example::

     DELETE file1.                   // Deletes file1.ks from the active volume.
     DELETE "file1".                 // Deletes file1.ks from the active volume.
     DELETE file1.txt.               // Deletes file1.txt from the active volume.
     DELETE "file1.txt".             // Deletes file1.txt from the active volume.
     DELETE file1 FROM 1.            // Deletes file1.ks from volume 1
+    DELETE file1 FROM CORE:VOLUME.  // Deletes file1.ks from active processor's volume
+    DELETE file1 FROM "other".      // Deletes file1.ks from volume name 'other'

 ``EDIT program.``